mindsdb/mindsdb/mindsdb/integrations/handlers/twelve_labs_handler/README.md

 When executing the `CREATE MODEL` statement, the following parameters are supported in the `USING` clause of the query:
 - `engine`: The name of the ML Engine to use.
 This is a required parameter.
 - `api_key`: The Twelve Labs API key to use for authentication.
 This is a required parameter.
 - `task`: The task to perform.
-This is a required parameter and must be one of `search` or `classification`.
+This is a required parameter and must be one of `search` or `summarization`.
+- `engine_id`: The ID of the Twelve Labs engine to use.
+This is an optional parameter and defaults to `marengo2.5`.
+However, certain tasks may require a different engine ID; for instance, the `summarization` task runs only on the Pegasus family of engines.
+More information about the different engines can be found [here](https://docs.twelvelabs.io/v1.2/docs/engine-options).
 - `index_name`: The name of the index to use; if it does not exist, it will be created.
 This is a required parameter.
 More information about indexes can be found [here](https://docs.twelvelabs.io/docs/create-indexes).
 - `index_options`: A list of the types of information within the video that will be processed by the video understanding engine.
 This is a required parameter and can be any combination of `visual`, `conversation`, `text_in_video` and `logo`.
 More information about index options can be found [here](https://docs.twelvelabs.io/docs/indexing-options).
+Certain engines support only a subset of these options; for instance, the Pegasus family of engines only support the `visual` and `conversation` options.
+More information about the about these configurations can be found [here](https://docs.twelvelabs.io/v1.2/docs/create-indexes).
 - `video_urls`: A list of URLs to the videos to be indexed.
 This is an optional parameter, but if not specified, one of `video_files`, `video_urls_column` or `video_files_column` must be specified instead.
 - `video_files`: A list of local paths to the videos to be indexed.
 This is an optional parameter, but if not specified, one of `video_urls`, `video_urls_column` or `video_files_column` must be specified instead.
 - `video_urls_column`: The name of the column containing the URLs to the videos to be indexed.
 This is an optional parameter, but if not specified, one of `video_urls`, `video_files` or `video_files_column` must be specified instead.
 - `video_files_column`: The name of the column containing the local paths to the videos to be indexed.
 This is an optional parameter, but if not specified, one of `video_urls`, `video_files` or `video_urls_column` must be specified instead.
 - `search_options`: A list of the sources of information to use when performing a search.
 This parameter is required if the `task` is `search` and it should be a subset of `index_options`.
 More information about search options can be found [here](https://docs.twelvelabs.io/docs/search-options).
 - `query_column`: The name of the column containing the search queries.
 This parameter is required if the `task` is `search`.
+- `summarization_type`: The type of summarization to perform.
+This parameter is required if the `task` is `summarization` and it should be one of `summary`, `chapter` or `highlight`.

 Given below are examples of creating Models for each of the supported tasks.